 You can feel nature by using your senses.
 Step outside and spend a moment just being quiet.
 Turn around with your eyes closed and then pay attention to what you hear, smell, the way the air feels against your skin, the direction it is blowing from, where you feel it on your body and where you don’t.
 Can you tell what time it is without looking at your watch?
 Can you predict the weather later in the day by looking at signs in the sky?
 Can you tell how far into a season you are by the color and condition of plants around you?
 What signs have you been missing from nature?
 Most of us spend 90% of our lives indoors.
 How much time are you outside each day?
 How much time does this add up to in one week?
 If we are not outside, how can we experience nature?
 How can we learn from nature?
 For one week, keep a nature log.
 Each day take notes about how long you were outside.
 Make a list of the senses you used while being outside.
 Make a list of things that you saw, heard, smelled, felt and experienced.
 Make a list of ways you can look closer at nature.
 Then make a list of nature’s verbs that are processes that you can assimilate.
 Think about how you breathe, drink, grow, move, prosper!
 Increase the amount of time and the range of activities that you do outside.

 You can explore biomimicry in your back yard, a park, an urban street bustling with people, or even on a rooftop with little bugs.
 Walk outside.
 Choose an object in nature, sketch it in your sketchbook.
 Start a collection of natural objects in a little box.
 Speculate about what functions you think your objects serve or are being served in the cycle of life.
 The functions that you have searched by nature don’t have to be instantly feasible ideas—the point is to just get you thinking about the possibility of looking to nature for ideas for solving human challenges.
 What challenge might it be solving by having that shape, structure, behavior, etc.?
 How can nature help us solve human problems?
 Energy?
-Solid waste?
-What would you like to design, and how might nature inspire you with new ideas about how to do this?
-Why might nature be a good source to go to in order to find design solutions for these challenges?
+Pick a topic then Ask Nature.
+Make a chart of subjects, problems to research, key activating words, and nature’s response.
+Expand your exploration with biomimetic responses!

+Learning how nature’s accomplishes everything it does, think of something you need to know.
+Just Ask Nature how it is done!
+Think of biomimetic processes and create symbols for dynamic balance, flow, networking, or others that you think about.
 Stay current with innovations, events, media and the general buzz currently happening around Biomimicry.
-Start a Science in the News Club that organizes students to look into current events that are learning from nature and making biomimetic innovations.
-Start a school bulletin board that posts ‘Learning From Nature’ stories and current events.
-Hold a “table talk” to discuss the recent news you've learned.
-Set up a Google Alter for Biomimicry.
+Start a Bimimicry Club that organizes students to look into current events that are learning from and innovating with nature.
+Start a school bulletin board that posts ‘Learning From Nature’ stories.
+Hold a “table talk” to discuss the recent news you’ve learned.
+Set up a Google school site for Biomimicry.
 Blog about it and share with your friends and family.

 Be part of the Bionaissance!